Anon-Planet/thgtoa/docs/guide/index.md

 But you still want to do something anonymously without disclosing/leaking any information.

-In that case, my last resort recommendation is to connect safely **from a distance** to a Public Wi-Fi (See [Find some safe places with decent public Wi-Fi][Find some safe places with decent public Wi-Fi:]) using your laptop and Tails "unsafe browser".
+In that case, my last resort recommendation is to connect safely **from a distance** to a Public Wi-Fi (See [Find some safe places with decent public Wi-Fi](#find-some-safe-places-with-decent-public-wi-fi)) using your laptop and Tails "unsafe browser".
 See <https://tails.boum.org/contribute/design/Unsafe_Browser/> <sup>[[Archive.org]](https://web.archive.org/web/https://tails.boum.org/contribute/design/Unsafe_Browser/)</sup>.

 **If Tor usage alone is suspicious or risky, you should NOT allow Tails to try establishing a Tor connection at start-up by doing the following:**